Charles Rennie Mackintosh mural

 What makes a good designer is being able to display their personality in their work.
 If you feel strongly attached to your history and culture, let that shine in your work.
 You will let people learn more about what is important to you and who you are.
 It will also showcase your culture in a new way.

 Nature played a big part in Mackintosh’s style.
-He would often sketch the Scottish and English countryside He reflected these floral patterns in his work through the intricate details.
+He and Margaret MacDonald would often sketch the Scottish and English countryside.
+He reflected these floral patterns in his work through the intricate details.

 As designers, we are problem solvers.
 If we are looking at a problem there is a fair chance that there is a solution in nature.
 You could look to nature to inspire the shapes of your design and how your design functions.
 Take a look at Biomimicry, where designers are using nature to give them the answers in their design.